 Our clients obtain the information they need and find out what their options are.
 This is done so the client makes the best decision for their cases.
 Here is what every worker in Louisiana should know about workers’ compensation.

 Basic Facts Every Employee Should Know About Workers Comp

 What is Workers Compensation and the Benefits It Offers

 All employees in Louisiana who incur workplace injuries are entitled to certain benefits.
-Depending on the specifics of their injuries and on the skills of their workers compensation lawyer, these benefits can include any or all of the following:
+Depending on the specifics of their injuries and on the skills of their workers comp lawyer, these benefits can include any or all of the following:

 - Medical care for their injuries

 These benefits fall under the obligation of the employer.
 With few exceptions, Louisiana employers must carry workers’ compensation insurance.
 If they do, their insurer will be the one covering the mentioned benefits.
 If they do not, the employer is responsible for covering them.
 When they refuse, the employee has the right to request the assistance of a workers comp attorney.